jp43/DockBox/README.md

 * **MOE2015**:
   * moebatch

-***Pharmamatrix users***: on the pharmamatrix cluster, the majority of the docking softwares mentioned above have already been installed.
+***Pharmamatrix users***: on the pharmamatrix cluster, the majority of the docking programs mentioned above have already been installed.
 Below is an example on how to set the PATH environment variable in order to use Autodock, Vina, Glide, MOE2015 and DOCK 6:

     # Amber 14
     export AMBERHOME=/pmshare/amber/ambertools14_ibm_gnu-20140820